denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 The most significant difference between _PrintStream::println_ and _PrintStream::printf_ is the support of varargs in the last one, i.e., the _PrintStream::println_ is a simplified version of _PrintStream::printf_.

 The "Hello World" application in Part 1 did not implement the complete variadic function contract of C _printf_.
-This article will close the technical dept and show how to develop downcalls to the C variadic functions using Java API.
+This article will close the technical dept and show how to develop downcalls to the C variadic functions using Java Foreign Function and Memory API.

 ### Variadic functions, variadic arguments